pseudostripy/DS2S-META/README.md

 [SpeedhackWithExports](https://github.com/Nordgaren/SpeedhackWithExports) - My fork of [Speedhack](https://github.com/absoIute/Speedhack) by [absoIute](https://github.com/absoIute)

 # Change Log
+#### v0.8.0 [.NET 8]
+ - All META projects have now been migrated to .NET 8.
+This will require you to install the .NET 8 runtimes (see above).
+ - MetaFeature: Infinite parrywalk timer
+ - MetaFeature: Inifnite goods
+ - MetaFeature: Inifnite spells
+ - MetaFeature: Option for disabling butterfly skirt poison damage
+ - MetaFeature: Disable AI added for old patch
+ - Various other bugfixes and improvements (I lost track)

 #### v0.7.4 [RivaOverlay]
  - MetaBugFix: Updated RivaHook dll to release to remove debug dependency on ucrtbased.dll which be unavailable
  - MetaUpdate: Upgraded the log dump on crash to remove build dependency directory paths